v-morello/pyne2001/README.md

 ### Dependencies and Python version

 `pyne2001` works with both python 2.7 and python 3+, and does not depend on any external python libraries.
+A FORTRAN compiler must be available on the system prior to installing the module.

 ### Installation